tony8888lrz/tony8/README.md

 print("He is reaaly a smart boy")
 ```

-For more information about this study monster, you can find him in [pornhub](http://pornhub.com).
+For more information about this boy, you can find him in [pornhub](http://pornhub.com).

 ### Workspace